-The Trustee believes that engagement is an effective way of implementing positive change and is an important part of protecting value for VGPS's Members - The Trustee believe that when companies are governed properly, they are more likely to be sustainable in the long-term.
+The Trustee believes that engagement is an effective way of implementing positive change and is an important part of protecting value for VGPS's Members - The Trustee believes that when companies are governed properly, they are more likely to be sustainable in the long-term.

 The Trustee's policy is to delegate responsibility for the exercising of rights (including voting rights) attaching to investments to the investment managers and to encourage the managers to exercise those rights.
-The fund managers exercise this discretion in accordance with their own corporate governance policies and current best practice, including the UK Stewardship Code.
+The fund managers exercise this discretion in accordance with its own corporate governance policies and current best practice, including the UK Stewardship Code.
 Where relevant, the Trustee expects its managers to use voting rights to reflect the principles set out in both the Scheme's Statement of Investment Principles and Responsible Investment Policy.

 The Trustee encourages its managers to engage with investee companies and promote adherence to best practice in corporate governance.
 The Trustee utilises the UN Sustainable Development Goals ("UN SDGs") as a high-level framework for its approach to investing responsibly from an effective stewardship and engagement point of view.
-The Trustee has considered which of the SDGs, if not achieved, would have the biggest financial impact on risks and returns as a way of focusing their RI strategy.
-These priority themes are outlined in the Trustee's Responsible Investment Policy.
+The Trustee has considered which of the SDGs, if not achieved, would have the biggest financial impact on risks and returns as a way of focusing its RI strategy.
+These priority themes, asdescribed in the Trustee's Responsible Investment Policy, are climate change, human rights and corporate governance.